-We are used to thinking of insomnia as a symptom of stress — and it is.12 However, it is also hazardous itself.
-Based on clinical observations and unpleasant personal experience, I have long believed that the pain and stiffness of myofascial trigger points — muscle knots — is probably aggravated by insomnia or even mild but chronic sleep deprivation.
-There is no direct scientific evidence to support this (to the best of my knowledge), but there is plenty of indirect evidence.
+We are used to thinking of insomnia as a symptom of stress — and it is.12 However, it is also hazardous in its own right.
 In this article I’ll discuss what little is known, and what we might reasonably guess, about the relationship between sleep disturbance and pain, especially the murky concept of muscle pain.3

 Certainly serious insomnia is nothing to mess around with.
 Insomnia is not generally fatal, of course, because there are all kinds of self-preservation mechanisms that kick in.
 But unchecked sleep deprivation is so serious that it can actually kill.
-Laboratory animals subjected to extreme sleep deprivation die relatively swiftly of unknown causes — exactly what goes wrong is not clear, but their body temperatures start to drop and then they suffer rapid and widespread physiological failure.
+Laboratory animals subjected to extreme sleep deprivation can die relatively swiftly of unknown causes — exactly what goes wrong is not clear, but their body temperatures start to drop and then they suffer rapid and widespread physiological failure.
 So sleep is actually required for life — for all life, in fact.
 Virtually every living organism sleeps — even simple ones without brains or nervous systems, or extremely simple ones, have circadian rhythms with distinct rest phases.

 So sleep deprivation involves some ominous potential hazards.
 But what about pain?

 Is insomnia painful?